le-cram/WikiOnto/README.md

 We already provide a TDB-store in the .zip file 'clontologytdb.zip.'.
 You can unpack it into any folder.

 To start the demo tool for the revision, run Ontogui.java.

+## Ontology Revision

+Ontogui.java has to be run to start with a revision.
+The implemented GUI contains metrics, bad smells, refactorings and prunings that can be tried out.

 Tipp: Every query String is read from a corresponding text file only, when you click the corresponding run button.
-It is quite handy to open a text-editor with a testquery file and select this file at the query.
+It is quite handy to open a text-editor with a testquery file and select this file as a custom query.
 The GUI will only keep the path to the created file, but not its content.